acornjs/acorn/README.md

 configuration parameters, to export a constructor function that creates the plugin function.

-This is what a trivial plugin coul, which adds a bit of code to the `readToken` method, might look like:
+This is what a trivial plugin, which adds a bit of code to the `readToken` method, might look like:

 ```javascript